 Talking through financial and savings goals

-Instead of asking your adult child how much they have saved, or how much consumer credit card debt they have, consider asking them to talk through their short- and long-term financial goals.
+Instead of asking your adult child how much they have saved, or how much consumer credit card debt they have, consider asking them to talk through their short-term financial goals and long-term ones too.

 Putting rent to work